jscriptcoder/DEX-Aggregator/README.md

 # DEX Aggregator (work in progress)

 This app aggregates liquidity across the greater DEX ecosystem and surfaces the best price to the user using the [0x](https://0x.org/docs) swap API.
+Work is still ongoing.

 Latest deployment: https://simple-dex-aggregator.vercel.app